Yulion21/yulion21.github.io/_posts/2016-05-28-architecture_and_robots.md

 Robots can be as simples as toys or automatic vacuums or as complex as mechanical arms that realize precise surgeries.
 Not all of them look like a bunch of metal pieces, there are also androids robots that resemble to humans.

-How Could a Robot be Architectural?<h1>
+##How Could a Robot be Architectural?